nikunjlad/nikunjlad.github.io/_projects/03-image-captioning.md

 ---

 <img src="/img/captioning.png" alt="Bird">
 What does a particular scene in an image mean?
-Given an image its easy for humans to describe the scene and various elements in it, but it is a fairly challenging problem for a computer to do that and yet generalize it.
+Given an image it is easy for humans to describe the scene and various elements in it, but it is a fairly challenging problem for a computer to do that and yet generalize it.
 This project is an effort to explore image captioning and understand how images are captioned with descriptive texts by training a CNN-LSTM hybrid network.